MariiaTyshkovets/Charts/README.md

    ng serve

 ## Important Notes
-For the API to work correctly, you'll need to use the [Chrome extension](https://chromewebstore.google.com/detail/moesif-origincors-changer/digfbfaphojjndkpccljibejjbppifbc) to bypass CORS
-Data will update only after subscribing to an instrument The bar chart is used for the data visualization, but a candlestick chart might be more appropriate according to the context of the task
+The bar chart is used for the data visualization, but a candlestick chart might be more appropriate according to the context of the task

 ## Links